 Cornell University is an Ivy League university in Ithaca, New York.
 Founded in 1865, it is one of only ten private Land Grant universities in the U.S..
 Cornell has the largest undergraduate population of any Ivy League university with over 15,000 students.
 Here’s everything you need to know about Cornell!

 Where is Cornell?

 Cornell also has satellite campuses all around the world— medical schools in Manhattan and Qatar and an agricultural technology school in Geneva, NY.
-Through the Cornell in Rome program, students can spend a semester or entire year studying architecture, visual arts, art history; urban studies, and italian all while going on field trips throughout Italy.
-Cornell also offers programs and internships all throughout New York City and at through Cornell Washington DC.
+Through the Cornell in Rome program, students can spend a semester or an entire year studying architecture, visual arts, art history, urban studies, and Italian all while going on field trips throughout Italy.
+Cornell also offers programs and internships in New York City and Washington DC.

 What is Cornell’s student body like?

 During the 2021-2022 academic year, Cornell University admitted 5,852 students to the Class of 2026.
 Cornell received 17,000 more applications than the previous cycle: an increase from 51,500 to 67,000+.

 In terms of racial diversity, 32.7% of the class of 2026 self-identify as underrepresented minorities, 57.7% identify as students of color, 19.9% of the class are first generation, and 55% are women.